Tampere-University-Urban-Physics/fundamentals-of-gis/Content/5_Exercise.md

 • Water bodies (can be combined to terrain or slopes)
 • Final suitability analysis map (final rank)

-Visualize the rasters as desired (hint: you can change the symbology of raster layers as well).
+Visualize the rasters as desired (hint: you can change the symbology of raster layers as well.
+Think about whether this should be continuous values, or whether using a categorical symbology would be better).
 For this type of maps base maps are in general not used.
 Feel free to include any additional map visualizations.

 As your final task, write a short reflection on what was done and why and add it also to your report.